 Flashing beacons are suited where many people cross the road, drivers rarely stop, and a pedestrian signal isn’t essential.

 Watch a video about how the beacons work.

 Pedestrian crossing signal

-- Walking pedestrian: This light means cross the street if it is safe to do so within the painted crosswalk lines
+The walking pedestrian light means cross the street within the painted crosswalk lines if it is safe.

-- Flashing hand: The flashing amber hand warns that it's too late to begin crossing if you haven't yet started.
-Wait until the walking pedestrian light is shown before crossing the street
+The flashing hand means it's too late to crossing if you haven't already started so wait until the next walking pedestrian light.

-- Steady hand: A steady hand means don't cross the street.
-Wait until the walking pedestrian light is displayed before crossing
+The steady hand means don't cross and wait until the next walking pedestrian light.